victorkzk/ELibrary_SPP/README.md

-Hello! Все пидарасы, я Д'артаньян.
+Hello!
+ELibrary app for documentooborot.